LeibnizDSMZ/cafi/docs/index.md

-# Known Acronyms - knAcr
+# Collection acronyms for identification

-This project acts as a registry for biological resource centers (BRC) used acronyms.
+This project serves as a registry for acronyms used by culture collections.

 ## Documentation